 Rule 3: Choose Minimally Processed Foods

-Pooh blinked.
-“So, no more ‘just add water’ honey-flavored snacks?”
 I laughed.
 “Exactly, Pooh.
-Instead of those snacks that come in packages and last forever on a shelf, choose things like the fresh produce and meats we find here at the market.
-They’ll help keep your emotions steady and your energy high.”
+Instead of snacks that come in packages and last forever on a shelf, choose fresh produce and wholesome foods like we find here at the market.
+These foods help keep your emotions steady, your brain sharp, and your energy high.
+Plus, they reduce inflammation in the body, which is linked to mood disorders like anxiety and depression.”

 Our Action Plan at the Market:

 We both made sure to avoid the processed snacks and instead loaded our baskets with fresh, wholesome foods—me with some farm-fresh eggs and salmon, and Pooh sticking to his beloved honey, though now with a few extra fruits and vegetables to round things out.
-Great job Pooh!

 Wrapping Up Our Market Adventure